 So the complete All-On-4 dental implants procedure includes anesthesia, surgical site preparation, implant placement and postsurgical cleaning and suturing.

 How Long Is All-On-4 Dental Implants Recovery Time?

 Your recovery time after traditional implant-supported dentures can range from three to eight months, but after getting an All-On-4 denture, you should be functioning much sooner because the implants fuse to your bone and give immediate stability to dentures.
 Here’s what you can expect the recovery to look like starting the day of the procedure:

 After the procedure, you’ll need to rest and avoid bending over, lifting heavy objects or performing any strenuous activities that could cause more bleeding and swelling.

 If you normally exercise, you’ll need to avoid it for three or four days after surgery.
 Remember to rest, do pain management with medication prescribed by your dentist and eat soft, easy-to-chew foods.
 Avoid hard foods, candies or very hot foods, and avoid chewing if you do not have sensation in your tongue yet.
 Your dentist will likely advise you to consume only liquids or pureed foods for the first few days after your procedure.

-We welcome patients from Aurora, Colorado Springs, Denver, Lakewood, Thornton and surrounding cities and towns.
+We welcome patients from Aurora, Centennial, Colorado Springs, Delmar Parkway, Englewood, Lakewood, Mission Viejo and surrounding cities and towns.